SkiFire13/master-thesis/chapters/background/3-applications.typ

 $

 This is a single fixpoint equation over $2^(bb(S) times bb(S))$, the powerset lattice of binary relations of states, and it can be shown the associated function is monotone.

-TODO: Mention the existance of a $O(M log N)$ algorithm for solving strong bisimilarity which will surely be better than solving the fixpoint equation.

-=== Parity games

-TODO